adharshgamingyt/create-any-app/README.md

 ## 📊 Project Status

-create-any-app is currently in active development.
+create-create-any-app is currently in active development.
 The basic web application scaffolding is available, with mobile and desktop support coming soon!

 ## 🚀 Getting Started